What is a water key? And why can it save you in the next freeze

 Where to get one

-The city said it would be giving out water keys at the City Utilities Customer Service Centers on select dates until Jan.
-12.
+The city said it would be giving out water keys at the City Utilities Customer Service Centers on select dates in January.

 You can also purchase the tool for less than $20 on Amazon or at your local Home Depot and Walmart.